-Womens Wellness and Counseling Service Clinic
+Womens Wellness and Counseling Service

 Pictured above are, from left, Hristina Koleva, MD, Holly Maas, LISW, Robin Kopelman, MD, MPH, Stacey Pawlak, PhD, and Scott Stuart, MD

 The Women’s Wellness and Counseling Service (WWCS) provides highly advanced diagnosis and treatment of pregnant women and new mothers who are experiencing mood and anxiety disorders, or any other mental health problems related to childbirth.